devonnuri/linear-harmony/linear_ko.typ

 205. 톰 하렐
 #align(center)[#image("figures/fig_256.jpg", width: 44%)]

-The second variation of 제3윤곽 that continues down the scale with octave displacement is very common.
+The second variation of Outline No.3 that continues down the scale with octave displacement is very common.
 It can be found in many jazz solos in every major and minor key.
 The credit listed below is from Coltrane, but any number of artists could have been used.
 The leap from the third to the flat nine on the dominant is one of its attractive elements; giving it characteristics of a compound melody.
 The first and last four notes sound like the primary melody; the remaining (second through the fifth notes) sound like a secondary answer, or counter melody.

 206. 존 콜트레인
 #align(center)[#image("figures/fig_257.jpg", width: 44%)]